traed/screenshooter/README.md

 - Example: curl -X GET localhost:8080/screenshot/https-google.com.png
 - Response is the image as a stream

+## Scaling
+This project implements a Worker/Job queue in order to handle large amounts of requests.
+The number of workers and the size of the job queue can be fine tuned in the main.go file.

 ## Credits:
 - Inspiration for screenshots: https://github.com/sensepost/gowitness
+- Inspiration for worker package: https://github.com/cahitbeyaz/job-worker
 - Installing chrome on alpine: https://github.com/Zenika/alpine-chrome/blob/master/Dockerfile
 - My fav router: https://github.com/go-chi/chi